BASIS OF PREPARATION: Player Valuation

 Which players are valued?

-The KPMG Player Valuation Tool appraises the value of all club players from the following twelve leagues:
+The KPMG Player Valuation Tool appraises the value of all players from the following fifteen leagues:

 - English Premier League